1 King size double bedroom sleeping 2

 Total new re-cladding of lodges & new decking area completed March 2012

 All Lodges have been on a continual programme of refurbishment since our ownership began in 1997.
 All bedrooms have linen & towels provided (beds made up for arrival) and all bathrooms have a full range of facilities with showers fitted above bath.
 All lodge bedrooms are pine panelled.
-All lodges have WiFi internet access.
+All lodges have free WiFi internet access.
 Lagnakeil lodge site is set in a tranquil glen surrounded by undulating hills with commanding views down the Glen to the sea loch "Feochan" set in this lovely idyllic location.

 The dining/living rooms, with colour T.V. and Sky FreeSat TV channels, are comfortable and ideal for relaxation.

 Whichever self catering Chalet you choose, you'll discover each has a character of its own, perfect to come home to after a good day out exploring the area.

 |Size||Sleeps up to 2, 1 bedrooms|

 |Will consider||Long term lets (over 1 month), Short breaks (1-4 days)|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||Pets welcome, No smoking at this property|